Coarse Grained Parallel Selection: Introduction

 \section{Introduction}

+Several algorithms for solution of the Selection Problem on coarse grained parallel computers, including those of~\cite{AlFur,Bader,Fujiwara,Gerbessiotis,Ishimizu,SS99,Tiskin}, have been proposed.
+Among these are algorithms that are efficient but not asymptotically optimal.

-The paper~\cite{SS99}, by Saukas and Song, presents an algorithm to solve the Selection Problem on coarse grained parallel computers.
-Saukas and Song present the analysis of the algorithm in terms of the amount of time spent in local sequential operations and the number of communications rounds.
+We consider for example the paper~\cite{SS99}, by Saukas and Song, who present the analysis of their algorithm in terms of the amount of time spent in local sequential operations and the number of communications rounds.
 In the current paper, we replace analysis of the number of communications rounds with an analysis of their running times, giving us asymptotic analysis of the running time for the entire algorithm.
 This lets us show that although the Saukas-Song algorithm is efficient, it is not optimal.
-We propose other algorithms for coarse grained parallel selection that have asymptotically optimal running time or asymptotically optimal expected running time.
+We show that an algorithm for coarse grained parallel selection that is not asymptotically optimal can be modified to obtain an algorithm with asymptotically optimal expected running time.